 Eligibility: general rules for both prizes

-- Portfolios must be entirely the work of the poet or illustrator.
+- All poems must be entirely the work of the poet.

-- All work submitted must relate to the culture and history of the Greeks, from ancient to contemporary times, on the occasion of the Bicentennial celebration of the creation of Modern Greece.
-This might include the richness and vitality of Greek culture, its complexity and continual reinvention, its many traditions, its humanist philosophy, its cosmopolitanism and its lasting impact on the world as we know it.
-This connection must be clear.
-However, each poet or illustrator is free to interpret this theme creatively, in whichever manner most resonates for them.
+- All work submitted must relate to the subject of the environment, and the place of the human within it.
+This may include the climate crisis directly or indirectly.
+The connection to the subject must be clear.
+However, each poet is free to interpret the theme creatively, in whichever manner most resonates for them.

 - Entries must be entirely anonymous.
-Entrants will input their personal information alongside the title of their portfolio only on the Entry portal page.
-Portfolios must not contain the name of the poet or illustrator, nor any identifying information, neither in the creative work itself, the Illustrator’s description text in the entry portal, nor in the file name of the portfolio doc/docx/pdf).
-Any entries that do contain this information will not be considered.
+Entrants will input their personal information alongside the title of their portfolio only on the Entry portal Portfolios must not contain the name of the poet, nor any identifying information, neither in the creative work itself, nor in the file name of the doc/docx).
+Any entries that do contain this information will be disqualified.